Clausioporosis/Stroodle/README.md

 RUN mkdir /api-app
 WORKDIR /api-app

-# Install app dependencies and ensure that all required dependencies are downloaded and cached during the image build process.
-This allows the application to start faster and ensures that it can run offline without needing to download dependencies again.
+# Install and ensure that all required app dependencies are downloaded and cached during the image build process.
+# This allows the application to start faster and ensures that it can run offline without needing to download them again.
 COPY pom.xml ./
 RUN mvn dependency:go-offline